Washington DNR Cost-Share Assistance

 Typical Eligible Treatment Categories

-- Selective thinning to improve crown spacing & stand vigor
+- Non-commercial thinning — Removing small-diameter, suppressed, or overstocked trees to improve crown spacing and stand vigor.

 Owner Benefits